WebAssembly/spec/document/execution/numerics.rst

 A *limit* number for a given floating-point bit width :math:`N` is a positive or negative number whose magnitude is the smallest power of :math:`2` that is not exactly representable as a floating-point number of width :math:`N` (that magnitude is :math:`2^{128}` for :math:`N = 32` and :math:`2^{1024}` for :math:`N = 64`).

-A *candidate* number is either an exact floating-point number or one of the two limit numbers for the given bit width :math:`N`.
+A *candidate* number is either an exact floating-point number or a positive or negative limit number for the given bit width :math:`N`.

 A *candidate pair* is a pair :math:`z_1,z_2` of candidate numbers, such that no candidate number exists that lies between the two.